tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Remove redundant labels for traffic key derivation (*)

+- Harmonize requirements about cipher suite matching: for resumption you need to match KDF but for 0-RTT you need whole cipher suite.
+This allows PSKs to actually negotiate cipher suites. (*).

+- Explicitly allow non-offered extensions in NewSessionTicket.

 - Explicitly allow predicting ClientFinished for NST.

 - Clarify conditions for allowing 0-RTT with PSK.